-For the purposes of this policy, "sexual harassment" is defined, as unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when, for example: a) submission to such conduct is made either explicitly or implicitly a term or condition of a student's academic progress or record, b) submission to or rejection of such conduct by an individual is used as the basis for a student's academic progress or record, or c) such conduct has the purpose or effect of unreasonably interfering with or creating an intimidating, hostile or offensive environment for any student.

-Sexual harassment may include a range of subtle and not-so-subtle behaviors and may involve individuals of the same or different gender.
-Depending on the circumstances, these behaviors may include unwanted sexual advances or requests for sexual favors; sexual jokes and innuendo; verbal abuse of a sexual nature; commentary about an individual's body, sexual prowess or sexual deficiencies; leering, whistling or touching; insulting or obscene comments or gestures; display of sexually suggestive objects or pictures; and other physical, verbal or visual conduct of a sexual nature.
+Employees and Students - For the purposes of this policy, "sexual harassment" is defined, as unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when, for example: a) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or student's academic progress or record, b) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual or a student's academic progress or record, or c) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment for any employee or student.
+Employees only - For the purposes of employees subject to Title VII of the Civil Rights Act of 1964, that law recognizes two types of sexual harassment related to employees: a) quid pro quo and b) hostile work environment.
+Examples of Sexual Harassment - Sexual harassment may include a range of subtle and not-so-subtle behaviors and may involve individuals of the same or different gender.
+Depending on the circumstances, these behaviors may include unwanted sexual advances or requests for sexual favors; sexual jokes and innuendo; verbal abuse of a sexual nature; commentary about an individual's body, sexual prowess or sexual deficiencies; leering, whistling or touching; insulting or obscene comments or gestures; display in the workplace of sexually suggestive objects or pictures; and other physical, verbal or visual conduct of a sexual nature.